isomerpages/pmo-nccs/media/speeches/_posts/2026-07-14-post-Lecture by Singapore's Ambassador for Climate Action at ST Lee Distinguished Annual Lecture.md

 </ul>
 </li>
 <li>
 <p>As President Tharman Shanmugaratnam puts it: <em>"… Until we tackle the issues besetting countries themselves — the growing social and political polarisation, the hollowing out of the middle in workforces — it is going to be very hard for us to achieve a renewed sense of solidarity internationally.
-We have to do both things together."</em><strong><em><a href="#_edn22" rel="noopener noreferrer nofollow" target="_blank">[xxii]</a></em></strong>
+We have to do both things together."</em><sup>[xxii]</sup>
 </p>
 </li>
 </ul>